OttoKaaij/old-pages/computer-science.md

 - Web and Database Technology
 - Algorithms and Datastructures
 - Object Oriented Programming Project
-- Software Quality and Testing.
+- Software Quality and Testing

+# Minor education

+In academic year 2019-2020, I will be doing a minor in education at the TU Delft.